 STATS® ILQC Program

 Questions or enrollment for Abbott U.S. customers: please call 1-877-4-Abbott.
-Outside of the U.S., please contact your local customer support center.
+For laboratories outside of the U.S., please contact your local customer support center for more information.

 Frequently asked questions